What can you find on this page:

 If you would like to see an explanation of what the 1951 Convention is and how it helps refugees, please see here.

 An asylum seeker is an individual who is formally seeking asylum (through an application or registration at a national authority or UNHCR) in a country that is not their own, exercising the right to be recognized as a refugee and receive legal protection and material assistance.
-This means they might fulfill the definition of refugee, and demonstrate that their fear of persecution in their home country is well-founded.
-An individual is an asylum seeker for the duration of the asylum process, until a decision has been taken by the hosting state or UNHCR.
+To receive protection, you might fulfill the definition of refugee (see ‘Who is a refugee?’ section), and demonstrate that your fear of persecution in your home country is well-founded.
+You will be considered an asylum seeker for the duration of the asylum process, until a decision has been taken by the hosting state or UNHCR.

 The United Nations High Commissioner for Refugees (UNHCR) is a United Nations agency responsible for the protection of refugees, forcibly displaced communities and stateless people, and for supporting their voluntary repatriation, local integration or resettlement to a third country.

 If you are a refugee and you need to contact an office of the United Nations High Commissioner for Refugees (UNHCR), please check this page for a list of available countries.
 A number of UNHCR operations can be contacted through Facebook Messenger.
 Go to Facebook and type in ‘UNHCR’ and the name of the country you may be assisting a refugee in, for example type ‘UNHCR Kenya’.

 RESOURCES FOR APPLYING FOR ASYLUM OR REFUGEE STATUS

 If you are a refugee who is applying for asylum through UNHCR, we have prepared Self Help Kits to aid you in the process of writing your statement for your Refugee Status Determination (RSD) Interview.
 You can find more information on our Self-Help Kits page, and access our self-help kits here in the following languages:

 If you are an asylum seeker with no legal representation in the USA, you can check the following options: